Sony Lab'ou Tansi: Life and career

 The oldest of seven children, Tansi was born in the former Belgian Congo, in the village of Kimwaanza, just south of the city now known as Kinshasa in the modern day Democratic Republic of the Congo.
 He was initially educated in the local language, Kikongo, and only began speaking French at the age of twelve, when his family moved to Congo-Brazzaville, today known as the Republic of the Congo.
 He attended the École Normale Supérieure d'Afrique Centrale in Brazzaville where he studied literature, and upon completing his education in 1971, he became a French and English teacher in Kindamba and Pointe-Noire.
 When the young teacher began writing for the theatre later that year, he adopted the pen name "Sony La'bou Tansi" as a tribute to Tchicaya U Tam'si, a fellow Congolese writer who wrote politically charged poetry about oppressive nature of the state.

 In the early part of his career, Tansi continued to support himself through teaching and he worked as an English instructor at the Collège Tchicaya-Pierre in Pointe Noire while working on his first two novels and several plays.
 In 1979 he founded the Rocado Zulu Theatre, which would go on to perform his plays in Africa, Europe, and the United States in addition to appearing regularly at the Festival International des Francophonies in Limoges.
+Through theater, Tansi has been able to convey the possibilities theatre has in the aspect of political change through his works.
+Sony’s plays have shown how theatre functions politically through his critiques of the post-colonial world in Africa through theater.

+Tansi's works focus on political critiques of colonial viewpoints being present in what is supposed to be post-colonial Congo.
+This is said to be seen in some of his works by using subtle messaging with the naming of cities in his play Marie Samar (1963).
+Within the play you can see the connection from the characters to Tansi's references to colonized and post colonized Congo.
+His works allow for telling a first hand experience of colonial rule in Congo and how it affected the lives of the people living there at the time before and after.